“The hardest thing in the world to understand is the income tax.” ~Albert Einstein

 The IRS estimates that implementation will require creating or revising approximately 450 forms, publications, and instructions.
 This is in progress.

-The Arizona legislature’s session begins January 15, 2019.
-At this time, they will consider what the 2018 Arizona tax law will be.
+The Arizona legislature’s session began January 15, 2019 to consider what the 2018 Arizona tax law will be.
+Caution for Arizona 2018 tax returns: click here for more information.

 Government Shutdown Updates

-As a result, IRS resolutions are not happening right now.
+As a result of the December 2018-January 2019 government shutdown, IRS resolutions are still delayed.
 Also, the processing of returns, as well as Tax refunds, might be late.

 New Tax Rates